-As of December 31, 2012 and 2013, the Company had uncertain tax positions of \$0.8 million and \$0.7 million, respectively, related to capitalized research and development costs and research and development credits, which reduce the deferred tax assets with a corresponding decrease to the valuation allowance.
-The Company has elected to recognize interest and penalties related to income tax matters as a component of income tax expense, of which no interest or penalties were recorded for the years ended December 31, 2012 and 2013.
-The

-Company expects none of the unrecognized tax benefits to decrease within the next 12 months related to expired statutes or settlement with the taxing authorities.
-Due to the Company's valuation allowance as of December 31, 2013, none of the Company's unrecognized tax benefits, if recognized, would affect the effective tax rate.
+As of December 31, 2011 and 2012, the Company had uncertain tax positions of \$867,000 and \$778,000, respectively, related to capitalized research and development costs and research and development credits, which reduce the deferred tax assets with a corresponding decrease to the valuation allowance.
+The Company has elected to recognize interest and penalties related to income tax matters as a component of income tax expense, of which no interest or penalties were recorded for the years ended December 31, 2011 and 2012 and the nine month periods ended September 30, 2012 and 2013.
+The Company expects none of the unrecognized tax benefits to decrease within the next 12 months related to expired statutes or settlement with the taxing authorities.
+Due to the Company's valuation allowance as of December 31, 2012, none of the Company's unrecognized tax benefits, if recognized, would affect the effective tax rate.

-A reconciliation of the Company's unrecognized tax benefits is as follows (in thousands):
+A reconciliation of the Company's unrecognized tax benefits at December 31, 2011 and 2012, is as follows (in thousands):

-Years ended December 31, 2012 2 2013 Unrecognized tax benefit-beginning of year \$ 867 \$ 778 Decreases related to prior period positions (89) (98) Unrecognized tax benefit-end of year \$ 778 \$ 680
+Decen December 31, 2011 2012 Unrecognized tax benefit-January 1 \$892 \$867 Decreases related to prior-period positions (25) (89) Unrecognized tax benefit-December 31 \$867 \$778

-The Company files tax returns in the United States, Massachusetts, California, and Florida.
+The Company files tax returns in the United States, Massachusetts, California and Florida.
 All tax years since inception (October 11, 2005) remain open to examination by major tax jurisdictions to which the Company is subject, as carryforward attributes generated in years past may still be adjusted upon examination by the Internal Revenue Service or state tax authorities if they have or will be used in a future period.
 The Company is currently not under examination by the Internal Revenue Service or any other jurisdictions for any tax years.